alemart/surgescript/docs/tutorials/tags.md

 }
 ```

-The object will then be tagged with the specified emoticon.
 The following emoticons are available for your pleasure:

 Emoticon|Meaning
 --------|-------